radekkrejcirik01/charge-points-distribution/README.md

 ## REST API endpoints documentation

-The documenation of each endpoint can be found in `./docs/api/openapi.spec.yml` with success and error responses
+The documenation of each endpoint can be found in OpenAPI `/docs/api/openapi.spec.yml` with success and error responses